codecentric/helm-charts/charts/keycloak/README.md

 ## Upgrading

+### From chart versions < 8.0.0

+* Keycloak is updated to 10.0.0
+* PostgreSQL chart dependency is updated to 8.9.5

+The upgrade should be seemless.
+No special care has to be taken.

 ### From chart versions < 7.0.0

 Version 7.0.0 update breaks backwards-compatibility with the existing `keycloak.persistence.existingSecret` scheme.

 #### Changes in Configuring Database Credentials from an Existing Secret